 As a CSHC holder you can also travel on the Ghan, Indian Pacific and the Overland rail services at concessional rates.
 Depending on the state that you live in, you may also be entitled to concessions from your state government and, from some private businesses.
 You can find out about the other discounts that you’re entitled to by reading the Centrelink guide to concession cards on the Department of Human services website.
 I have included the link for the guide at the bottom of the article.

-Income thresholds for CSHC: Taking effect from 20 September 2017, the CSHC income test thresholds have increased.
-From 20 September 2017, tour annual adjusted taxable income must be less than $53,799 (for a single person) or less than $86,076 (for a couple, combined.
-If a couple is separated due to illness, respite care or prison, then the combined income threshold rises to $107,598.
-For information on the CSHC income thresholds for previous years, see SuperGuide article Great news!
-Seniors Health Card income thresholds increase, again.
+Income thresholds for CSHC: Taking effect from 20 September 2018, the CSHC income test thresholds have increased.
+From 20 September 2018, your annual adjusted taxable income must be less than $54,929 (for a single person) or less than $87,884 (for a couple, combined).
+If a couple is separated due to illness, respite care or prison, then the combined income threshold rises to $109,858.
+For information on the CSHC income thresholds for previous years, including the thresholds up to 19 September 2018, see SuperGuide articles Great news!
+Seniors Health Card income thresholds increase, again and More retirees eligible for Seniors Health Card (CSHC) from September 2018.

 Background: The CSHC was introduced in 1994 to encourage individuals to become self-funded retirees.
 The income thresholds for eligibility steadily increased from 1994 to 2001 to reflect cost of living increases.
 From 2001 until 2014 however, the income thresholds for eligibility had not changed for 13 years; until the government committed to indexing the CSHC income test thresholds each year, effective from 20 September 2014.
-The thresholds were again indexed from September 2015, and again indexed from September 2016, and then again from September 2017 (see the next section of this article for the latest thresholds).
+The thresholds were again indexed from September 2015, and again indexed from September 2016, and from September 2017, and then again from 20 September 2018 (see the next section of this article for the latest thresholds).

 2. Who is eligible for the Commonwealth Seniors Health Card (CSHC)?